jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_ds_ssr.md

 ### Database

-The name of the Spotlight Statistics Repository.
+Specify the name of the Spotlight Statistics Repository.

 ### Create